 Sara discovered acupuncture by way of journalism.
 For 10 years she worked as a healthcare business journalist, covering the pharmaceutical and medical-device industries.
 The experience provided an up-close look at modern medicine’s shortcomings and inspired her to explore other perspectives on health.

-Upon graduating from Tri-State College of Acupuncture and becoming a licensed acupuncturist in 2010, Sara practiced privately and in community clinics in New York and Oregon.
+Upon graduating from Tri-State College of Acupuncture in New York City and becoming a licensed acupuncturist, Sara practiced privately and in community clinics throughout New York and Oregon.
 In addition to her private practice, she founded a low-cost acupuncture clinic in Brooklyn, was on staff at Manhattan’s busiest community clinic, and provided auricular acupuncture in an addiction-recovery center in Eugene, Oregon.

 Through these experiences, Sara identified a need for resources that discussed acupuncture in an accessible way.
 She combined her journalism background and immersion in acupuncture to create AcuTake, the first consumer acupuncture publication.

-In addition to her work on AcuTake, Sara has written about acupuncture for The Huffington Post, Acupuncture Today, GreenMedInfo, Elephant Journal, and others.
-The author of Acupuncture Matters, Sara has led acupuncture seminars at the University of Oregon and appeared in acupuncture stories by several publications, including NPR and Redbook.
-Her latest book, Heal Your Kids With Acupressure, is the first in a series about the power of acupressure to heal ourselves and our loved ones.
+In addition to her work on AcuTake, Sara has written about acupuncture for The Huffington Post, Acupuncture Today, GreenMedInfo, and others.
+The author of Acupuncture Matters, Sara has appeared in acupuncture stories by several publications, including NPR.
+Her latest book is Heal Your Kids With Acupressure, and she is the creator and host of Press This Point, a podcast about acupressure.